- pre-order v13

 A – Yes!
 I set it up so you can go over the frame at the rear of the wheel well and out the side of the bumper (with 1″ body lift and some pinch weld trimming) – even with a rear-mounted fuel tank.

 To pre-order simply email me at email@example.com with your full name, telephone number, billing and shipping addresses, and indicate that you want in on the run.
-Please also indicate whether or not you already have my rear crossmember, and if not, whether or not you’d like the full fuel tank relocation bracket kit included with your bumper order.
-Also indicate if you want the non-body lift installation option, and whether or not you would like me to include a receiver with your order.
+Please also indicate whether or not you already have my fuel tank relocation kit, and if not, whether or not you’d like the additional fuel tank relocation front brackets included with your bumper order.
+Also, indicate if you want the non-body lift installation option.

 Pricing is as follows: